Fishing Float Tube Safety Guide

 Features of Fishing Float Tubes

-Basic features of many fishing float tubes lend themselves to safety.
+The basic features of many fishing float tubes lend themselves to safety.

 Raised seat: A raised seat provides better visibility, accuracy, and casting distance while fishing but the increased visibility also plays a factor in safety.
 The ability to see hazards and vulnerabilities greatly improves safety and reduces the chance of human error.